some-natalie/some-natalie/_posts/2023-07-03-threat-modeling-actions.md

 - I’m pretty sure everything that uses [`expect`](https://linux.die.net/man/1/expect) has something that shouldn’t be in plain text in plain text.
 - Once we’re in production, I’ve found browse-able paths to JDBC URLs that have usernames and passwords, `.ini` files with private keys, etc.  Lots of this kind of thing should be caught by automated scanners these days.

-I think everyone here has a story about this. :smiley:
+I think everyone here has a story about this. 😊

 ![slide-32](/assets/graphics/2023-07-03-threat-modeling/Slide32.jpeg)